It boggles the mind why this happened. Both of them gave their very best, yet one was “respected” and the other, not, why? Here is the narrative:

 This in-dwelling of the Holy Spirit in us develops us to be “one” with the Father as man-Jesus became the first human to be “one” with him.

 Before the beginning of time, there was already a planned offering to the Father for reconciliation of mankind; this was an unwritten covenant between the Father and Son.
 The narrative of Abel and Cain is futuristic.
 It is an expression of that plan for which the “offering of Abel was respected and Cain’s was not”.
-However, Abel’s offering was only s “type” and the “anti/type” was still generations later.
-God the Father is the decision-maker as to what, when and who that actual offering would be.
+However, Abel’s offering was only a “type” and the “anti/type” was still generations later.
+God the Father is the decision-maker as to what, when, how, where and who that actual offering would be.

-There is no better offering, a “sweet savor” to the Father but an incarnated YHVH/Creator, the man-Jesus, the one person who would give his life for mankind to pay for the consequence (death) of the sin of one man, Adam.
+There is no better offering, a “sweet savor” to the Father but an incarnated YHVH/Creator, the man-Jesus, the one perfect person/human who would give his life for mankind to pay for the consequence (death) of the sin of one man, Adam (Romans 5:12-21).
 However, while his death achieved gift of reconciliation for humanity, man-Jesus’ “fruits of the spirit” gained him reward of resurrection into eternal life to then receive the gift of Holy Spirit of power as promised to be bestowed to us for “ongoing creation“.

 Original post (Hyperlink version): August 15, 2019.